JoshSinyor/JoshSinyor.github.io/_posts/2021-08-12-mapping-keyboards-to-osx-part-one.md

 ![Windows TKL Keyboard Highlighted](../_assets/2021-08-12/wikipedia_kb_windows_uk_english_highlighted.svg)

-The red keys don't correspond to the Mac's layout, or don't function at all - the Home and End keys do function in the Mac style, but not in the far more useful Windows style; more on that in part 3.
+The red keys don't correspond to the Mac's layout, or don't function at all - the Home and End keys do function in the Mac style, but not in the far more useful Windows style; more on that and other common Windows shortcuts in part 3.

 ---